Jovenel Moïse: Early life and education

 Jovenel Moïse was born on 26 June 1968 in Trou du Nord, Nord-Est. Moïse's father, Étienne Moïse, was a farmer and a mechanic, while his mother, Lucia Bruno, was a seamstress.
-Moïse, alongside his family, relocated to Port-au-Prince in July 1974 where he attended primary school at the École Nationale Don Durélin, secondary school at Lycée Toussaint Louverture and the Centre Culturel du Collège Canado-Haïtien.
-Moïse pursued studies in political science, at Quisqueya University, with a particular focus on local governance and rural development.
+Moïse, alongside his family, relocated to Port-au-Prince in July 1974, where he attended primary school at the École Nationale Don Durélin, secondary school at Lycée Toussaint Louverture, and the Centre Culturel du Collège Canado-Haïtien.
+Moïse pursued studies in political science at Quisqueya University with a particular focus on local governance and rural development.

-In 1996, Moïse married Martine Marie Étienne Joseph, his classmate at the time.
-They left Port-au-Prince that year and settled in Port-de-Paix, Nord-Est. Contemporary reports stated that after returning to rural Nord-Est he advocated rural development, proposing that Haiti address endemic poverty in part through an agrarian economy.
-Jovenel and Martine Moïse had three children, Jomarlie Moïse, Jovenel Moïse Jr., and Joverlein Moïse.
+In 1996, Moïse married Martine Marie Étienne Joseph, who was his classmate at the time.
+They left Port-au-Prince that year and settled in Port-de-Paix.
+After returning to rural Nord-Est, he advocated for rural development, proposing that Haiti address endemic poverty in part through an agrarian economy.
+Jovenel and Martine Moïse had three children: Jomarlie Moïse, Jovenel Moïse Jr., and Joverlein Moïse.

 Business career

 In the mid-1990s, Moïse established JoMar Auto Parts, a company that sold automobile components.
-The following year, he started an agricultural project, an organic banana plantation of more than 10 hectares (25 acres) in Haiti's Nord-Ouest department.
+The following year, he started an organic banana plantation of more than 10 hectares (25 acres) in Haiti's Nord-Ouest department.
 In 2001, he worked with Culligan Water, an American water treatment company, to set up potable water filtration plants in the Nord-Ouest and Nord-Est departments.
 By 2004, Moïse joined the Northwest Chamber of Commerce and Industry (CCINO), later serving as its president.

 In 2012, Moïse founded Agritrans SA to manage what was presented as Haiti's first agricultural free-trade zone, a 1,000-hectare (2,500-acre) banana plantation in the Nord-Est, known as the Nourribo Project.
 The project aimed to export bananas to Germany, which would have marked Haiti's first banana exports to the country since 1954, but only two containers were ultimately shipped.

 The Haitian government granted Agritrans tax-free access to land, a 15-year exemption from income tax and customs duties on capital equipment, and a $6 million loan.
 Anonymous investors added at least $10 million.
 The company projected the creation of about 3,000 jobs, but by March 2015, only around 600 people had been employed.